nhayward/revpit/user/pages/02.editors/bethany-hensel/bio.md

 **What do you expect from writers during the #RevPit revision process, including communication?**

 RevPit's Annual Contest is wonderful but it's tough.
-It's revising on a deadline and for many writers, that can be really intimidating.
-It can also be very hectic on already jam-packed schedules of at-home learning, working from home, juggling several jobs, etc. So the first thing I expect from my writer is that they tell me if they're struggling.
-I fully expect life to get in the way and throw its curveballs.
-What I don't expect is for a writer to ever suffer silently and alone.
-No way.

-Having said that, I do also expect that any writer submitting knows the schedule and honestly assess if this is the right time in their life for this contest.
-It's eight weeks long and you'll be doing a lot of work in those eight weeks.
-This contest is not something to enter just for bragging rights or validation.
-Enter because you really believe in your story and yourself and you want help making it shine.
+Let's face it, revising a book is tough in general.
+Revising on deadline can be even tougher.
+But with RevPit's new timeline guidelines, plus my very excited and eager heart to help you get your book in tip-top shape, I know we can do it!
+However, a big thing I expect from the writer I work with is that if something comes up, if life throws a wild curve ball and revision becomes a real struggle, then you please let me know.
+We can adjust the revision game plan.
+But definitely be prepared to work hard.
+I'm not for the faint of heart or for the writer who just wants praise.

-Finally, I expect the writer who works with me to have a very healthy relationship with the delete key, that they come with an open mind and open heart, that they ask questions, and that they remember to have fun.
+As for revisions themselves, I fully expect the writer who works with me to already have a healthy relationship with the delete key, that they come with an open mind, that they ask questions, and that they remember to have fun.
+Prompt communication is always a plus.

 **What hobbies do you have outside of writing and editing?**